 What's more, the type of wood chosen for this design is teak, which if you didn't know already, is pretty much a 'super-wood'.
 It’s resistant to pests, bad weather, mould and mildew, and turns a pretty, silvery shade with age (although special oils can be applied to maintain its honeyed hue).

 Looking for more interesting additions to add to your space?
-Take a look at our garden table ideas.
+There's plenty to get you inspired in our garden table ideas feature.

 Even the most pared-back, contemporary plots can benefit from a little bit of oomph.
 So, why not use your bar stools to make a statement against more subtle features?
 These designs offer just the right amount of eccentricity with their vivid accents of turquoise.